 Flue Systems for Cubic Mini

 Cubic Mini Wood Stoves is a small stove manufacturer based in Canada.
 Their small Grizzly stove and even smaller Cub stove are popular choices for very small spaces, or spaces that don't need very much heat.
-Since Cubic Mini only offers double-wall pipe for their stoves and no accessories, third party parts are necessary for a safe installation.

 Note: Tiny Wood Stove is not affiliated with or endorsed by Cubic Mini Wood Stoves.

-We don't recommend penetrating your roof with Cubic Mini pipe for reasons we'll get into shortly.
+We don't recommend penetrating your roof with Cubic Mini's double-wall pipe for reasons we'll get into shortly.
 However, if you decide to do that, please be aware that our 3" roof vent, trim plate, and pipe boot are meant to fit our 3" insulated pipe, which is 5" outer diameter.
 They will not fit Cubic Mini's double-wall pipe.

 Why not penetrate the roof with Cubic Mini's pipe?

 The only acceptable metal chimney types for wood stoves to penetrate a structure are double-wall insulated chimney, or air-cooled triple wall chimney (see NFPA-211 Chapter 5, "Selection of Chimney and Vent Types").
-Single-wall pipe and non-insulated double-wall pipe can be used for connector pipe between the stove and the chimney system, but should not be used to make a roof or wall penetration.
+Single-wall pipe and non-insulated double-wall pipe can be used for connector pipe between the stove and the chimney system, but for safety reasons, should not be used to make a roof or wall penetration.

 It’s possible that Cubic Mini pipe through your roof would stay cool enough to avoid damaging the surrounding combustibles during normal operation.
 But if you have a chimney fire, non-insulated double-wall pipe is less likely to provide enough shielding to prevent the fire from spreading.